Ultimate Guide

 • Use Google’s performance tool Lighthouse.
 This will give you a gauge on the technical health of your website, and areas where you can improve.

 • Consider Google Ads.
 These are the paid Ads, so there is an associated cost here, but it’s a proven way to get to the top of search results and reach potential customers that are in buying mode.
-Google Ads experts offer free help in this space, so it’s worth setting an initial consultation to see what could work for your business.
+We’ll cover this in more detail shortly!

-Create business accounts for the leading social media sites – like, Facebook, Instagram, LinkedIn, Twitter.
+Create business accounts for the leading social media sites – like, Facebook, Instagram, LinkedIn, X (formerly Twitter).
 Build a community by encouraging your existing customers to “like” your page and leave reviews.

 Publish content regularly, including blog posts, upcoming courses, business updates and wider industry news (remember, the content you share doesn’t always have to be your own!).
 Add a social share widget to your WordPress website and your courses and blog posts will automatically be published to LinkedIn and Facebook, automating the process for you.